yehezkiel1086/yehezkiel1086/README.md

-# Hi, you can call me Hezki
+# Hey, you can call me Hezki

 - 👨‍🎓 Informatics Engineering student at Institut Teknologi Sepuluh Nopember, Surabaya
 - 🌐 Love making software and pentesting.